 In addition to the hotels that are offering reduced rates to NVJG attendees, there are many other hotels in the Napa area depending on your preference and budget.
 For less expensive options, check out Homewood Suites in Fairfield which is just outside of Napa.
 Others near downtown Napa include Embassy Suites or Napa River Inn.
+The River Terrace Inn is located right next to The Westin Verasa, and is perfect for those planning to attend our Late Night After Parties.
+The DoubleTree by Hilton is located just five miles from Jamieson Ranch, and offers a restaurant and spa services on site.
 Or if you prefer B&B's, check out Old World Inns.
 On the luxury higher end and located in the middle of the valley, there is Auberge du Soleil, Villagio Inn & Spa or the Vintage Inn.
 The most high end you can go is The Poetry Inn with only 4 rooms in the converted hillside mansion (they usually book several months in advance).
 We do not have special rates with any of these hotels so you'd have to book these directly.

 We highly recommend you rent a car so you can experience all that Napa Valley has to offer.
 Just driving up and down Highway 29 and Silverado Trail is spectacular!!
 It is very easy to navigate while in wine country as both highways are the two main roads in Napa Valley.
 They run parallel to each other for about 30 miles up the west and east sides of the valley with 'cross-roads' every mile or so connecting the two.